 6. The Postpartum Experience

-Finally, one benefit of using a birth center over a hospital that many people don’t think about is the postpartum support that the midwife offers to new mothers that an OB/GYN does not or cannot offer.
-After the birth of my first child, as I started experiencing symptoms of postpartum depression, I mentioned my symptoms to the doctor who delivered my daughter at my 6-week check up.
-He readily admitted to me that he was not as well educated or equipped to diagnose and treat postpartum depression and suggested I go to my general doctor or a psychiatrist for further diagnosis.
-As disappointed as I was to hear this, I appreciated his candor and I went to my midwife to ask for her advice.
+Finally, one benefit of using a birth center over a hospital that many people don’t think about is the postpartum support the midwife offers new mothers that an OB/GYN does not or cannot offer.7 After the birth of my first child, as I started experiencing symptoms of postpartum depression, I mentioned my symptoms to the doctor who delivered my daughter at my 6-week postpartum check-up.
+He readily admitted that he was not as well educated or equipped to diagnose and treat postpartum depression.
+He suggested I go to my general doctor or a psychiatrist for further diagnosis.
+As disappointed as I was to hear this, I appreciated his honesty and I went to my midwife to ask for her advice.